 Program Schedule

-The Henry Ford Hospital Dietetic Internship will be comprised of a total of 36 weeks, which includes 2 weeks off and 3 sick/personal days.
-It will begin September and end in May (to best correlate with Michigan State University’s academic year).
+The Henry Ford Hospital Dietetic Internship will be comprised of a total of 9 months for option A and 16 months for option B, which includes 2 weeks off and 3 sick/personal days.
+It will begin September 8, 2025 and end May 15, 2026 (to best correlate with Michigan State University’s academic year).

-Generally, each intern is scheduled to work 5 days within a 7-day period for a total of 40 hours per week.
+Generally, each intern is scheduled to work 5 days within a 7-day period for a total of approximately 40 hours per week.
 Interns are usually scheduled for 8-hour days.
 However, interns who do not finish their daily assignments in the scheduled period are expected to complete them before leaving for the day.
 Additional time required for study, special projects, assignments, etc. are done during off-duty hours.
+What makes our program unique is that the interns will receive over 1,000 hours in a professional work setting with the majority of the hours providing direct patient care and medical nutrition therapy.

-Supervised practice experiences, ranging from 1 week to 5 weeks long, are planned with a faculty-to-student ratio of 1:1 or 1:2.
+Supervised practice experiences, ranging from 1 week to 5 weeks long, are planned with a faculty-to-student ratio of usually 1:1.
 Clinical competency testing is completed through evaluation of assignments specific to the experience, daily interaction with the preceptor, pre- and post- testing, and through a variety of audits.

 Professional self-reflection/self-evaluation is planned after each learning experience for the student to be accountable for their personal competence in practice as well as to reflect on interests, strengths, weaknesses, critical thinking skills, organizational skills, and short- and long-term goals and objectives.